kavyakushnoor/30days-of-Udacity/readMe.md

 * Wrote the algorithm and code to generate the new variable values
 * Planned the algorithm for benchmark model using machine Learning

+## Day 24:
+* Figured out computing rolling mean, rolling std. dev and Bollinger bands for the portfolio
+* Pulled and cleaned S&P 500 data for the given duration to perform univariate regression analysis